richmahn/en_tn/rev/01/intro.md

 ##### "One like a son of man" #####

 This refers to Jesus.
-You should translate the words "son of man" using the same words that you used to translate the words of Jesus when he said he is the Son of Man.
+You should translate the words "son of man" using the same words as you did in the Gospels for when Jesus called himself the "Son of Man."

 ##### "The angels of the seven churches" #####